• Skip to primary navigation

 Ginger and garlic – I use ginger and garlic paste from jars.
 You can use the equivalent amount of fresh ginger and garlic – just mince it very finely.

-Salt and chilli flakes – These are to your own taste.
-I would recommend tasting the sauce at the end before you add the salt.
-I also only use a small amount of chilli flakes, just to add a slight kick of heat.
+Salt and chilli flakes - These are to your taste.
+I recommend tasting the sauce at the end before you add the salt.
+I also only use a small amount of chilli flakes, just enough to add a slight kick of heat.
 You can leave this out if you prefer.

 What to do